-NOTE.-Transfer of drawing, 1401.05.
+Note.-Transfer of drawing, 1401.05.

-The notice of allowance is not mailed from the examining division.
-The file with the notice is sent to the Issue and Gazette Branch, where the notice is stamped and mailed.
-(Extract from Order 2729.)
+The Notice of Allowance is not mailed from the examining division.
+The file is sent to the Issue and Gazette Branch, where the notice is prepared and mailed.
+(Basis: Order 2729.)
+The issue date appears on the Notice of Allowance.
+No final fee is required.